-- Spread the word!
-We will send information will include the locations of making stations and places where residents can pick up free kits to craft their own Memorial pouch.
+- Learn how to make a pouch!
 Click here for instructions to make your own at home.
 Or watch an instructional video with artist Sonya Clark

 - Donate to the project - Click here to provide a contribution towards the cost of materials for memorial packets

 - Finished making a pouch?
 Drop off or mail completed pouches -

 Mail your pouch to by September 30th

 The Healing Memorial

 C/O Detroit Riverfront Conservancy

 - Drop off your pouch to Valade Park by September 26.

 Drop your pouch off to the drop it off at the DRFC Ambassador Carts located Valade Park (2670 E. Atwater, Detroit, MI 48207) on Sunday starting September 12th between 11-2PM.
 The DRC Ambassador Cart is a blue cart located inside of the Shed at Valade Park.

 - Collect them for your community and arrange drop off with project organizers.